jonatelintelo/resnet-based-speaker-recognition/doc/honour-code.md

   * The `slurm22` node should only be used to schedule SLURM jobs
   * An example of short-running foreground tasks with are OK to run on `slurm22`: manipulation of file-system with `rsync` or `cp`, using `git`, using `srun` or `sbatch`.
   * Example of tasks with which should be submitted as a job: offline data augmentation, compiling a large software project.
+  * Do not connect to `slurm22` with remote-development features in IDE's like Visual Studio Code and Pycharm.
 * Whenever you're using the cluster, use your judgement to make sure that everyone can have access.

 ## Other rules related to proper evaluation